hichana/udacity/P3/PROJECT/p3_project_notes.md

 	* README.md (lists all files/folder in repo)
 	* jupyter notebook (report)
 		* two main sections:
-			* short with results and visuals
+			* summary with results and visuals
-			* long with tutorial/full report
+			* full with tutorial/full report
-		* Project narrative
+		* Is a project narrative with things like:
 			* discovery
 			* investigation
 			* challenges while wrangling